Manners and Etiquettes in England: Here are some manners and etiquettes that gentlemen and ladies should know.

 If you are lucky enough to be invited to an English household, do carry some small gift with you.
-Some gift ideas are box of chocolates, flowers & wine.
-Personal items like shirts should not be gifted to non family.
+Some gift ideas are a box of chocolates, flowers & wine.
+Personal items like shirts should not be gifted to nonfamily.

 If you are invited between 7 to 7:30 pm, its good manners not to reach at sharp 7 when the hosts may be struggling to finish their preparations.
 At the same time, its also not good manners to reach at 7:30 since by that time, your hosts would have started wondering whether you are coming or not.
 Best thing to do is to reach around 7:20 pm giving your hosts enough time to prepare.

-If you inviting someone to your home, it is considered polite to ask for any food restrictions like veg / non veg etc.
+If you inviting someone into your home, it is considered polite to ask for any food restrictions like veg / non-veg etc.